privacy-tech-lab/privacy-pioneer/README.md

 ## Privacy Practice Analysis

-Our extension is analyzing the following privacy practices for each first and third party website.
+Privacy Pioneer is analyzing the following privacy practices for each first and third party website.

 - Monetization
   - Advertising (from Disconnect)